Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Collections/CollectionExtensions.md

 ### RemoveFirst(IList list)

-Removes the first entry from the list.

-    When there are no items in the list, this method will silently exit.
+Removes the first entry from the list.When there are no items in the list, this method will silently exit.

 #### Parameters